 A cochlear implant is a surgically implanted device to help restore hearing to persons with bilateral, severe to profound sensorineural (nerve) hearing loss.
-Cochlear implants can be used in children, ages 12 months and older, and adults of any age, whose hearing is not being substantially improved through the use of hearing aids.
+The cochlear implant surgery procedure can be performed on children, ages 12 months and older, and adults of any age, whose hearing is not being substantially improved through the use of hearing aids.

 Cochlear implants consist of two parts: